aturon/ChemistrySet/notes/firehose.markdown

  - other classic join calculus examples
  - classic CML examples

+## 7/22/2011

+Another example to check: Herlihy&Shavit, the chapter on hashing, talks about the difficulty in atomically moving elements between buckets.

 ## 7/19/2011

 Should give more thought to incorporating (coarse-grained) locking